-Tulanet is the cooperation body of ten Finnish government research institutes
+Tulanet is the cooperation body of nine Finnish government research institutes

 Our main objective is to promote cooperation between our members and with other actors in the scientific research field.
 We bring the collective voice of research institutions to the Finnish research policy discussion.

-Tulanet has ten members with a total of nearly 9000 employees
+Tulanet has ten members with a total of nearly 10 000 employees.

 - Geological Survey of Finland (GTK)